LHayate/Welic/Welic.WebSite/Scripts/Market/ckeditor/README.md

 The editor comes with a few sample pages that can be used to verify if the installation succeeded.
 Take a look at the `samples` directory.

-To test your installation, just call the following page for your website:
+To test your installation, just call the following page for your WebApi:

 	http://<your site>/<CKEditor installation path>/samples/index.html